aadilmallick/my-notes-docusaurus/docs/devops/09-terraform.md

 }
 ```

-And then you can access variables through the `var` namespace via dot notation:
+For input variables defined with the `variable` block, you can access variables through the `var` namespace via dot notation:

 ```
 var.<variable_name>